RedhawkSDR/assets/sdr/components/fastfilter/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.fastfilter`.
+Contains the source and build script for the REDHAWK `rh.fastfilter` component.
 This component is a FIR filter implementation using the FFT-based overlap-add technique.

 ## Installation